dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 This information should be sufficient to analyze the differences in bike use between annual members and casual riders by day and time of trip start, trip duration, trip start and end station, trip direction, trip length, and rideable type, and discover potential solutions and offers for converting casual riders into annual members.

-Motivate International Inc. provides two types of data for download: monthly trip data and quarter trip data.
+Divvy provides two types of data for download: monthly trip data and quarter trip data.
 Two options are suggested by course instructor: to work with an entire year of data, or just one quarter of a year.
 I chose to work with monthly trip data for the entire year from June 2023 through May 2024, which was the most recent period at the moment of completing the project, and downloaded 12 CSV files corresponding to each month in that period.

 All CSV files had the same organization, namely 13 columns with the same names: